26 – Downward pressing of the knee in seated position (Hiza o motte oshisage undō)¶

 Purpose¶

-- increase hip mobility
+- increase mobility in the hip

-- stretch inner thigh and gluteal muscles
+- stretch the inner thigh and gluteal region

 - develop control in the position

-- prepare for kicking techniques and stances
+- prepare for kicks and stances

 - controlled downward pressure

-- movement originates from the hip
+- the movement comes from the hip

 - avoid forcing the knee